Radiant-au/Radiant-au/README.md

 | 🔗 **Nexus** — Social Connecting App | A platform for people to find and connect meaningfully | 🥇 1st Prize (3rd Year) |
 | 🗳️ **School Voting System** | End-to-end election platform built solo.
 Live since 2023. | — |
 | 🤖 **QR Coupon System** | Made e coupon with QR code for a festival | — |

-> Most of my work is in private repos.
-I'm happy to walk through architecture and code in person.

 ---